Ellie Carpenter: International career

 In February 2019, Carpenter was named to the Matildas squad for the inaugural FFA Cup of Nations.
 Carpenter helped the Matildas win the Cup.

 At age 19, Carpenter made her World Cup debut at the 2019 FIFA World Cup in France during the team's first Group stage match: a 2–1 loss to Italy.
 The team turned it around during their second Group stage match: a 3–2 win over Brazil, becoming only the second team in tournament history to win after a two-goal deficit.
 After finishing second in their group after a 4–1 over Jamaica, the Matildas advanced to the Round of 16 where they faced Norway where they lost in penalty kicks.

 Carpenter was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the Bronze medal they were beaten by the USA.

 On 3 July 2023, Carpenter was selected in the Matildas squad for the 2023 FIFA World Cup.

 On 4 June 2024, Carpenter was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic Games selection.
 As through most of her career, she plays in the right-back position.

+Carpenter featured in the final of the 2026 AFC Women's Asian Cup as the Matildas finished runners-up following a 1–0 loss against Japan on 21 March 2026.

 Personal life

-Carpenter is married to Dutch footballer and former Lyon teammate Daniëlle van de Donk.
+On 1 January 2024, it was announced that Carpenter became engaged to Dutch footballer and former Lyon teammate Daniëlle van de Donk.
+They married in June 2025 at the Château Hermitage de Combas in the Occitania region of France.

 Due to living in France from 2020 to 2025, she became fluent in French by 2023.